 All races are AMA sanctioned and follow the AMA Sports rulebook, available online at www.amadirectlink.com/rulebooks.
 All racers must be AMA or ATVA members.
 Membership can be purchased at the track or online at www.ama-cycle.org.
 Membership fees vary from $29 – $49/year; a weekend membership is available for $20 and can be applied to a full membership within 120 days.

-All regular races* pay GLMX points; rules and info are available at www.greatlakesmx.com.
-Loretta Lynn's Area Qualifier pays GLMX points.
-We match up most LLQ classes to our GLMX classes for points where we can.
-All riders must be GLMX members if they are from Michigan or Indiana; this does not apply to the Area Qualifier.
-Membership can be purchased at the track or online www.glmx.com.
-Full 12-month membership fee is $15; temporary membership fee is $5 and is good for one weekend of racing.
-Temporary members can earn points, too.
-You must upgrade to a full membership before the series ends in order to get an award if you’ve earned one.
+All regular races* pay District 14points; rules and info are available at www.d14mx.com.
+Loretta Lynn's Area Qualifier pays District points.
+We match up most LLQ classes to our District 14 classes for points where we can.
+All riders must be Distritct 14 members if they are from Michigan; this does not apply to the Area Qualifier.
+Membership can be purchased at the track or online www.ama-d14.org/membership download form and mail.
+Full 12-month membership fee is $15.

 For a regular 2-day race weekend, you will buy a wristband for both days at the front gate when you come in.